andreaskundig/ncms-hestia/src/site/strategy/en/index.md

   You have a meaningful project in mind that requires data?
-submit_button_small: Submit project
-four_steps_title: 4 (non-sequential) steps to change the world
-layout: strategy
-four_steps_introduction: ...that do not need to be sequential
-permalink: /en/strategy/index.html
 manifesto_button: Download our manifesto
 manifesto_file: https://theanarchistlibrary.org/library/andre-breton-manifesto-of-surrealism.pdf
 submit_button_big: Submit your project